soleti/larpix-geometry/README.md

 - - 20  # <-- Chip ID = 2
   - - 821 # <-- Chip 2, Channel 0 connected to Pixel 821
     - 822 # <-- Chip 2, Channel 1 connected to Pixel 822
+    - null # <-- Chip 2, Channel 2 not bonded to a pixel
 ...
 ```